Marketing Compliance | What are abridged terms in a trade promotion?

 There is a simple and a complex answer to this question.

 Take the example of ‘LISA’ which has been publicised as the ‘The world’s first Artificially Intelligent Lawyer’.
 The truth is this is neither A.I. nor the first attempt at an A.I. lawyer.
-In fact, it is just a ‘white-labelled’ contract automation product.
-Perhaps most amusingly, using A.I. to draft an NDA would be the technology equivalent of using a nuke to kill an ant.
+In fact, it is just a ‘white-labelled’ contract automation product not futuristic Legal A.I software.
+Perhaps most amusingly, using artificial intelligence in Law Firms to draft an NDA would be the technology equivalent of using a nuke to kill an ant.

 As the CEO of Oracle said on CNBC this week ‘When companies claim they're in A.I., 'most of the time it's just nonsense'.

 Given the frequency of false claims, it is understandable that well-informed GCs are already entering Gartner’s ‘Trough of Disillusionment’.
 This is a shame.
-A.I. will have a profoundly positive impact on the legal industry in the years to come.
+Legal A.I. software and tools will have a profoundly positive impact on the legal industry in the years to come.
 Investing in it will be critical to the advancement of the profession.

 As this Fortune article suggests: